awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/configuring-your-saas-application-to-accept-new-customers.md

 1. The customer’s browser sends a POST request to your SaaS registration URL\.
 The request contains one POST parameter, *x\-amzn\-marketplace\-token*, containing the customer’s registration token\.
 From the perspective of your registration website, the customer has submitted a form with this parameter\.
 The registration token is an opaque string\.

 1. To redeem this token for a customer identifier and a product code, your website must call [ResolveCustomer](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/API_ResolveCustomer.html) on the AWS Marketplace Metering Service\.
 The customer identifier is a string that represents a customer who is subscribed to your product\.
-The customer identiﬁer isn't the customer’s AWS account ID, but iit's universal between products\.
+The customer identiﬁer isn't the customer’s AWS account ID, but it's universal between products\.
 The product code is a unique string for your SaaS product that AWS provides to you\.
-Each AWS listing has one unique product code, which is assigned to you during registration\.
+Each AWS product has one unique product code, which is assigned to you during registration\.
 For example, a290sds6en72spp3ph4q890es is a product code, and b53a9230\-6767\-4735\-a3d9\-d5c41caa24c4 is a product ID\.

    The following is an example of a response to a `ResolveCustomer` call\.